Indian economy rides on consumer spending revival ahead of GST launch

 New passenger car sales grew at their fastest annual pace in at least 16 months in April.
 Imports of consumer goods last month surged by nearly a half from a year ago.
 Credit card loans growth is at its highest in at least 15 months.

-Quarterly earnings of consumer goods makers from Hindustan Unilever (HLL.NS) to auto maker Maruti MRTI.N have also been upbeat.
+Quarterly earnings of consumer goods makers from Hindustan Unilever to auto maker Maruti have also been upbeat.

 The consumer rebound backs the Reserve Bank of India's (RBI) prediction of a V-shaped recovery from the cash clampdown, whereas many in the private sector had expected a longer slump.